Resize Text: |

 A15.
 The SMC does not issue guidelines on doctors’ fees and charges and is not able to comment on the appropriateness of the fees charged by the doctor or clinic.

-As medical clinics and healthcare establishments are regulated under the Healthcare Services Act 2020 by MOH, you may wish to provide your feedback to MOH.
+As medical clinics and healthcare establishments are regulated under the Healthcare Services Act 2020 by the Ministry of Health (“MOH”), you may wish to provide your feedback to MOH.

 Q16.
 How long will it take for my complaint to be looked into?